nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-scalability-options.md

 When storing files in the cloud using for instance the native Amazon S3 connector we provide, you don't need to worry about how files will be distributed on the filesystem.

 When storing files on premise, Nuxeo arranges to maximize performances by distributing files in subfolders.
-A md5 checksum of the file is calculated, and the file is stored in a two level folder structure named after the first characters of the checksum.
+A md5 checksum of the file is calculated, and the file is stored in a two-level folder structure named after the first characters of the checksum.

-For instance a file having the following checksum: `38c8a503c45169a0668c4ef0c2dc12ec` would be stored in a `38`/`c8` folder structure.
+For example, a file having the following checksum: `38c8a503c45169a0668c4ef0c2dc12ec` would be stored in a `38`/`c8` folder structure.
 The number of characters used for the folder naming is easily configurable, although it's unlikely you will need more than the two characters used by default:
 - Each folder level is made of 1296 combinations (36 * 36 characters),
 - That means we reach a total of 1 679 616 folder combinations in total (36^4),
 - If we store only 1000 files per folder, we are already way over a billion and a half files stored (1 679 616 000).